Karl Iagnemma

 Karl Iagnemma (born October 19, 1972) is an American writer and research scientist.
-He is also the CEO of self-driving technology company Motional.
+He was the CEO of self-driving technology company Motional.
+He is now the CEO of Vecna Robotics.

 Background

 Iagnemma was born in Shelby Township, Michigan, a suburb of Detroit.
 He studied mechanical engineering at the University of Michigan.

 He received a PhD in mechanical engineering in 2001 from the Massachusetts Institute of Technology.

 Career

 In 2013, Iagnemma founded NuTonomy.
 In October 2017, he sold the company to Delphi Automotive for $400 million.
+In September 2024 he stepped down as CEO of Motional.

+In November 2024, he is the CEO of Vecna Robotics.